NextCenturyCorporation/nucleus/demos/angular/README.md

 # Sample Angular Demo App (NUCLEUS)

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## What Have We Changed?

 - Added the [NUCLEUS](https://github.com/NextCenturyCorporation/nucleus) and [`@webcomponents/custom-elements`](https://github.com/webcomponents/custom-elements) to the `dependencies` in the [`package.json`](./package.json#L22-L23) file